Introduction to HDFS File System

 - As per the below command, we will get a detailed overview of the HDFS file system.

 We have seen the uncut concept of “HDFS File System” with the proper example, explanation and output.
-The HDFS file system is used to store a huge amount of data.
+This system is used to store a huge amount of data.
 It is scalable up to thousands of nodes.
 By default, we are having replication factor 3.

 This is a guide to HDFS File System.
 Here we discuss the introduction, how HDFS file system works? and file system overview.
 You may also have a look at the following articles to learn more –